Companies that use Pagefly

 Analyzed and validated by Henley Wing Chiu

-Pagefly We detected 1,804 customers using Pagefly and 33 customers with estimated renewals in the next 3 months.
+Pagefly We detected 1,763 companies using Pagefly and 32 customers with upcoming renewal in the next 3 months.
 The most common industry is Retail (78%) and the most common company size is 2-10 employees (85%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date